A mortgage loan.

 All non-structural items included in the purchase of a property.

 A mortgage product enabling the borrower to tailor repayments to suit their particular financial circumstances.
-This can be used when earnings are subject to seasonal fluctuations or contractural bonuses.
+This can be used when earnings are subject to seasonal fluctuations or contractual bonuses.

 Legal title that gives you absolute ownership of the land your property is on.